-A number of strategies help employees avoid peak commutes and shift their schedules
+A number of strategies help employees avoid peak commutes and shift their schedules.

-- Offer flex-schedules: allow employees to come to work during non-peak hours of traffic, making their commute quicker and less stressful while reducing traffic congestion for everyone. - Allow compressed work weeks: allow employees to work the same hours each week but longer hours each day, allowing a day off each week or every other week. - Identify teams and departments who could benefit from remote work or compressed schedules. - Listen and work with executives who may be skeptical. - Ensure managers know and support flexible schedules.
+- Offer flexible schedules: allow employees to come to work during non-peak hours of traffic, making their commute quicker and less stressful while reducing traffic congestion for everyone. - Allow compressed work weeks: employees work the same total hours each week but longer hours each day, allowing an extra day off each week or every other week. - Identify teams and departments who could benefit from remote work or compressed schedules. - Listen and work with executives who may be skeptical. - Ensure managers understand and support flexible schedules.